zoot101/snapraid-daily/README.md

 Before the scrub is carried out, the array is once again checked for changes since the last sync so the scrub can correctly run.

-In the default setup where **snapraid-daily** is called with no arguments, this check should not find any changes since a sync was carried out moments ago.
+In the default setup where **SnapRAID-DAILY** is called with no arguments, this check should not find any changes since a sync was carried out moments ago.
 However when one is using the **-c, --scrub-only** option this may not be the case.